ossdhaval/mysite/source/while-working/Learnings-as-open-source-community-manager.md

 issue triaging needs correct set of labels in place: Look at this for reference. https://github.com/falcosecurity/falco/labels?page=1&sort=name-asc

+Triage process as Kubernates: https://www.kubernetes.dev/docs/guide/issue-triage/

+How to run bug triage:
+- triage PRs first, then Issues
+- For every issue/PR we want to decide on what is the next action and who is going to take that action.
+Like status is `require-more-analysis` assign `owner` also who will do that analysis

+Labels:

+  - Release planning and tracking:
+    - triage/needs-information, duplicate, will-not-fix
+    - triaged (used to flag that PR/Issue has been discussed and )
+    - kind/bug, enhancement, feature, support
+    - size/xs, s, m, l, xl, xxl
+    - business-value/high, medium, low
+    - module/<technical modules>, release-notes, documentation
+    - distribution/CN,
+    - good first issue
+    - help wanted

+    - status/
+    - priority/
+    - milestone/
+    - release/

 ## Tech writing notes:
 (From: https://developers.google.com/tech-writing)